 Mackie Shilstone / East Jefferson General Hospital Fitness & Nutrition Expert

-Throughout the month of November, each Monday on Eyewitness News at 5, I’ll be giving you my “Five at 5,” with things to add to your diet for better health, or combating some common health issues.
-This week, we’re talking about five foods or food ingredients that can fight cancer.
+Throughout the month of November, each Monday on Eyewitness News at 5, I'll be giving you my 'Five at 5,' with things to add to your diet for better health, or combating some common health issues.
+This week, we're talking about five fruits you can add to your water, as an alternative to sugary soft drinks.